devtron-labs/devtron/docs/user-guide/global-configurations/host-url.md

 # Host URL

-Host URL is the domain address at which your devtron dashboard can be reached.
+Host URL is the domain address at which your Devtron dashboard can be reached.

 ### Add Host URL